This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

 4-6.
-Anti-Dopamine Transporter (DAT) (extracellular) Antibody, preincubated with the control peptide antigen.
+Anti-Dopamine Transporter (DAT) (extracellular) Antibody, preincubated with the negative control antigen.

-The Na+/Cl- transporter family, SLC6, includes DAT a monoamine transporter, important for regulating extracellular levels of dopamine.
-It does so by uptaking dopamine from the synaptic cleft via the co-transport of Na+ and Cl- down their electrochemical gradient1.
-The removal of dopamine by DAT remains the most important means to control the extracellular lifetime of the neurotransmitter, and notably the ending of dopaminergic neurotransmission2.
+The Na+/Cl- transporter family SLC6, includes DAT, a monoamine transporter, important for regulating extracellular levels of dopamine.
+It does so by taking up dopamine from the synaptic cleft via the co-transport of Na+ and Cl- down their electrochemical gradients1.
+The removal of dopamine by DAT remains the most important means to control the extracellular lifetime of the neurotransmitter and notably, the ending of dopaminergic neurotransmission2.
 Transporters for serotonin, norepinephrine, GABA and glycine also belong to this family3.

-These receptors have 12 transmembrane spanning domains and intracellular N- and C-terminal domains.
-DAT is also subjected to post translational modifications such phosphorylation, important for its regulation1.
-Also, it possesses a large extracellular domain which undergoes N-glycosylation, important for the proper targeting of the transporter to the plasma membrane1.
+These receptors have 12 transmembrane spanning domains and intracellular N- and C-termini.
+DAT is also subject to post translational modifications such as phosphorylation, important for its regulation1.
+It also possesses a large extracellular domain which undergoes N-glycosylation, important for the proper targeting of the transporter to the plasma membrane1.
 DAT is expressed in dopaminergic cell bodies and terminals and can therefore serve as a marker for these neurons4.
 DAT is also expressed in the retina, gastrointestinal tract, lung, kidney, pancreas and lymphocytes2.

 DAT plays an important role in movement as well as reward, learning and memory5.
-Its malfunction which leads to dopaminergic dysregulation has been associated with ADHD, schizophrenia, as well as Parkinson’s disease2.
-DAT is the main target for cocaine and amphetamine and methamphetamine psychostimulants, which mainly increase locomotor activities2.
+Its malfunction, which leads to dopaminergic dysregulation, has been associated with ADHD, schizophrenia, as well as Parkinson’s disease2.
+DAT is the main target for cocaine, amphetamine and methamphetamine psychostimulants, which mainly increase locomotor activities2.

 Species reactivity key: